kevinjuliow/job-connect/README.md

     ```

 2. **Set up the Front-end**:
-    - Navigate to the `frontend` directory:
+    - Navigate to the `client` directory:
         ```sh
-        cd frontend
+        cd clients
         ```
     - Install dependencies:
         ```sh